MNL48: Third general election (2020)

-On October 28, three days before the voting deadline, HHE released a statement that the Third General Election will be announced very soon.
-On the other hand, the voting period will be extended until November 30.
-On November 28, Team NIV's Belle delos Reyes withdrew her candidacy to complete the music video of River, leaving the 56 official candidates of the Third General Election.
+On October 28, three days before the voting deadline, HHE released a statement that the Third General Election would take place very soon.
+On the other hand, the voting period was extended until November 30.
+On November 28, Team NIV's Belle withdrew from the election to complete the music video of River, leaving the 56 official candidates of the Third General Election.

-On November 29, the first preliminary results of the Third General Election was released as of November 28, 6 p.m.
-PST.
-First Generation center Sheki leads for center position.
-Followed by Andi, Ruth, Coleen, Ella, Jem, and Jamie for Kami 7.
-The first preliminary Top 36 consists of 11 members from Team MII, 10 from Team NIV, 10 from Team L, and 5 from Third Generation aspirant.
-Few hours after the preliminary result, during her Instagram live, top member Sela Guia formally announced that she will withdraw her candidacy from the third edition of MNL48's General Election and leave the group.
-After her duties and responsibilities she formally left February the next year, making River her last single as a member of the group.
-On November 30, few hours before the voting cutoff, the second preliminary results was released as of November 29, 10:30 p.m.
-PST.
-Abby overtakes Sheki for the center spot.
-Followed by Andi, Ruth, Jem, Coleen, and Ella are now the Kami 7.
-The second preliminary top 36 consists of 11 members each from Team MII and Team NIV, 10 from Team L, and 4 from Third Generation aspirant.
+On November 29, the first preliminary results of the Third General Election (as of November 28, 6 p.m.
+PST) were released.
+First Generation center Sheki led for the center position, followed by Andi, Ruth, Coleen, Ella, Jem, and Jamie for the Kami 7.
+The first preliminary Top 36 consisted of 11 members from Team MII, 10 from Team NIV, 10 from Team L, and 5 from Third Generation aspirant.
+A few hours after the preliminary result, during her Instagram live, top member Sela Guia formally announced that she would withdraw from the General Election and leave the group.
+She formally left the group the following February, thereby making River her last single as a member of the group.
+On November 30, few hours before the voting cutoff, the second preliminary results (as of November 29, 10:30 p.m.
+PST) were released.
+Abby overtook Sheki for the center spot, followed by Andi, Ruth, Jem, Coleen, and Ella for the Kami 7.
+The second preliminary top 36 consisted of 11 members each from Team MII and Team NIV, 10 from Team L, and 4 from the Third Generation aspirants.

 BABY BLUE sub-unit formation

 On September 1, MNL48 announced the formation of BABY BLUE, the group's first-ever sub-unit, in partnership with Tower Records Japan, a major Japanese music retailer.
-Said sub-unit is formed by MNL48 members Jan Elaurza, Coleen Trinidad and Amy Isidto.
+Said sub-unit is formed by MNL48 members Jan, Coleen and Amy.
 Following the announcement, BABY BLUE officially released its debut single titled "Sweet Talking Sugar", and was made available through EGGS, a Japanese digital music subscription service.
 The single, according to HHE, is an homage to the famed city pop genre, with a modern take via "the R&B and hip-hop genre".
 An official music video, produced by Carlo Manatad of Plan C, was released on GYAO!, Yahoo Japan's free online streaming site on September 16 and on MNL48's official YouTube channel on the next day.

 A second track, "NEGASTAR" was released by the sub-unit officially after they uploaded a sixty-second teaser uploaded on the music subscription service EGGS on November 16.
 The full track was then uploaded on November 25 and was also made available on mainstream music streaming platforms like iTunes and Spotify.